Sign In Register

 Is Penfield a Good Place to Live?

-Based on current data, Penfield receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, low unemployment, affordable housing, abundant sunshine.
+Based on current data, Penfield receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment, low crime rates, affordable housing.
 Penfield offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Penfield is $94,531, 26% above the national average of $75,149.
 Residents generally enjoy above-average earning potential.
 The job market is very strong with unemployment at just 0.0%.
-12.6% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 24 minutes.

 Cost of Living & Housing